 If it’s water-bound activities you’re after, nowhere is more epic than the mighty Zambezi river.
 Despite being the dry season, August beckons the best white water for rafting as well as the ideal conditions to take a dip in the Devil’s Pool on Livingstone Island, teetering at the very edge of the falls.
-A slightly more surprisingly aquatic adventure hotspot can be found in Pembrokeshire, on the west coast of Britain.
+A slightly more surprisingly aquatic adventure hotspot can be found in Pembrokeshire in Wales.
 As well as hiking, climbing and cycling, this rugged coastline is prime real estate for sea kayaking, coasteering and even surfing.

 Steel yourself for these ultimate adventures.